 Don’t get me wrong, I love being high up in the mountains, but there’s something magical about coastal hiking: The scenery is totally different, the changes in elevation are minimal and its nearly impossible to get lost.
 Nearly every year I try to do a coastal backpacking trip.
 I’ve done most of the more popular trips (like the West Coast Trail and Juan de Fuca Trail) so I’m always looking for new places to discover.
-This year I was part of a group of 8 friends who headed to Flores Island north of Tofino, BC to Walk the Wildside Trail (yes, that’s the name of the trail!)
+This year I was part of a group of 8 friends who headed to Flores Island north of Tofino, BC to Wildside Trail (yes, that’s the name of the trail!)

 The Walk the Wildside Trail is 11 kilometers of beach hiking, trail and board walk from the tiny First Nations village of Maaqtusiis (also spelled Marktosis and sometimes also called Aahousaht) to a beautiful sandy beach at Cow Bay in Flores Island Marine Provincial Park.
 The local Ahousaht First Nation has developed the trail as an eco-tourism project and the Wildside Trail office staff were super helpful with planning our trip.

 For more information on trip planning, logistics and gear, please check out my upcoming post: Walk the Wildside Trail: Backpacking Trip Guide.

 Even though the trail is only 11 kilometers each way, we chose to spend 3 days on the trail to really enjoy the area.